-Competition is good—it keeps businesses on their toes and prevents them from stagnating, but the phrase “one step ahead of the competition” can seem daunting at times.
-It’s easy to get stuck in a rut, but you need to look to the future and decide what steps you’ll take to stay competitive Not sure how to start?
+Competition is good—it keeps businesses on their toes and prevents them from stagnating, but the phrase “one step ahead of the competition” can sometimes seem daunting.
+Getting stuck in a rut is easy, but you must look to the future and decide what steps to take to stay competitive.
+Are you not sure how to start?
 Here are some ideas for vaulting ahead and giving your business a competitive edge.

 Make Diversity a Priority

-Big tech companies like Google aren’t doing so well when it comes to hiring a diverse workforce—they overwhelmingly hire white, male employees.
-And that’s to their detriment.
-It’s been proven that a more diverse workforce has many benefits, and makes for a happier workforce.
-Companies that focus on diversity tend to have an easier time finding and retaining top talent and see boosts in innovation and growth.
+Big tech companies like Google aren’t doing so well when hiring a diverse workforce—they overwhelmingly hire white male employees, and that’s to their detriment.
+It’s been proven that a more diverse workforce has many benefits and makes for a happier workforce.
+Companies that focus on diversity tend to find and retain top talent more efficiently and see boosts in innovation and growth.
 Having a diverse culture gives companies a range of perspectives and insights that can open up new solutions and help cater to a larger market share.

 Engage Your People